Android Central Verdict

 PS5 Final thoughts

-After spending just two weeks with the PS5, I can't go back to my PS4 Pro.
+After spending several months with the PS5, I can't go back to my PS4 Pro.
 It's earned a permanent place on my entertainment stand for the foreseeable future, and it's something that I think PlayStation fans will love.
 My few complaints are easy to overlook when I've been having a blast with it and it's just so good at what it does.
 Games run buttery smooth and the SSD is a marvel, pulling off top performance without overheating the console due to a powerful — and super quiet — fan.

 The DualSense itself is outstanding, becoming what I would consider one of the best controllers ever made.
 Its revolutionary haptics are something I hope all controllers employ going forward.
-Those I do wish it had longer battery life, it is leaps and bounds better than the DualShock 4.
+I do wish it had longer battery life, it is leaps and bounds better than the DualShock 4.
 Most importantly for me, it's comfortable to hold for extended periods of time, which I could not say the same for its predecessor.

 Sony made some disappointing decisions here — having just an 825GB internal SSD with no way to expand it at launch, not supporting Quick Resume between multiple games, getting rid of folders and themes for the time being — but I'm incredibly happy with the product that launched.